-Maria is from Madrid, Spain and wrote this at the end of her first year of Mathematics at Christ's College, Cambridge.
-She took the Bachillerato, choosing to take science subjects: Maths, Physics, Chemistry, Biology and Technical Drawing, as well as the compulsory Spanish Language and Literature, English language and History of Spain.
+This is one of our older student profiles - Maria is from Madrid, Spain and is now a PhD student in applied maths (there are some links at the end showing what she is doing now).
+When she wrote this profile in 2018, she was at the end of her first year of the undergraduate Mathematics degree here at Christ's College, Cambridge.
+At school in Spain, she had taken the Bachillerato, choosing to take science subjects: Maths, Physics, Chemistry, Biology and Technical Drawing, as well as the compulsory Spanish Language and Literature, English language and History of Spain.

 Maria Profile